-Below we have listed a mere snapshot of just some of the best bars in Edinburgh, covering a mix of Edinburgh institutions and new kids on the block.
-We hope you're feeling thirsty...
+We’ve compiled a snapshot of some of the best bars in Edinburgh, covering a mix of traditional institutions and new kids on the block.
+We hope you’re feeling thirsty…

-Edinburgh's city centre and New Town is absolutely bursting with cocktail bars and cosy pubs.
-Head to George Street to enjoy a classy cocktail, or go to Rose Street and enjoy some famous Scottish hospitality in one of the area's friendly pubs.
+Edinburgh’s city centre and New Town are absolutely bursting with cocktail bars and cosy pubs.
+Head to George Street to enjoy a classy cocktail or Rose Street to enjoy some famous Scottish hospitality in one of the area’s friendly pubs.

 Scott's on Princes Street

-A trendy open plan bar and restaurant in the heart of Edinburgh, Scott's is the place to be for a carefully crafted cocktail, paired with bar nibbles, a relaxed cream tea or afternoon tea.
-You can’t beat the stunning views, looking towards Edinburgh’s Castle, The Scott Monument and Princes Street Gardens.
+A trendy open-plan bar and restaurant in the heart of Edinburgh, Scott’s on Princes Street is the place to be for a carefully crafted cocktail, paired with bar nibbles, a relaxed cream tea or afternoon tea.
+You can’t beat the stunning views, looking towards Edinburgh Castle, the Scott Monument and Princes Street Gardens.

 The Raging Bull

-Expect rustic walls, marble tables, natural foliage and walls adorned with pictures of the handsome Bull when you visit.
+The cosy Raging Bull features rustic walls, marble tables, natural foliage and walls adorned with pictures of the namesake Bull.
 Make sure you try one of their famous coffee cocktails!

 The Bon Vivant

-With an ever-changing cocktail list, a broad and accessible champagne list, a comprehensive wine list and a gantry stocked full of classic and rare spirits, it's easy to see why.
+With an ever-changing cocktail list, a broad champagne list, a comprehensive wine list and an extensive selection of classic and rare spirits, it’s easy to see why The Bon Vivant is a popular city centre bar.

-The Bon Vivant takes a unique approach to its wine list by offering all 44 wines by the 175ml glass, 500ml carafe or by the bottle.
-They also conduct blind tastings with customers, promoting smaller boutique wines and more unheard of varieties.
+They take a unique approach by offering all wines by the 175ml glass, 500ml carafe or by the bottle.
+They also conduct blind tastings, promoting smaller boutique wines and unheard of varieties.
 Definitely worth a visit.

 The Voodoo Rooms

-The Voodoo Rooms is a bar, restaurant and venue located in the heart of city, tucked away just off Princes St and St Andrew Square (on the block behind the Apple Store).
-Often described by Edinburgh locals as a hidden gem, it has won a stack of awards since opening.
+The Voodoo Rooms is a bar, restaurant and entertainment venue tucked away just off Princes Street and St Andrew Square.
+Often described by Edinburgh locals as a hidden gem, it has amassed a stack of awards.

-The public bar is open from every day and is known particularly for classic cocktails, cutting-edge mixes, rums and tequilas.
-Food is served in the dining room and bar until 10pm daily.
-The building has several venues which host a variety of ticketed events throughout the year - check their website for details.
+The bar is particularly known for its classic cocktails, cutting-edge mixes, rums and tequilas.
+The building has several spaces which host a variety of events throughout the year – check out their website for details.

 The Abbotsford

 Located on Edinburgh’s iconic Rose Street, The Abbotsford is very much an Edinburgh classic.
-The bar’s vintage Island Bar is very much at the heart of the bustling atmosphere on offer, not to mention the fantastic range of Scottish cask ales, the finest malt whisky and imported beers.
+They serve a fantastic range of Scottish cask ales, the finest malt whisky and imported beers.
 If you fancy a traditional Edinburgh bar, look no further.

 Panda & Sons

-Hidden under a guise of a vintage barber shop in Edinburgh's New Town, Panda & Sons is one of the quirkiest things to arrive in the capital.
-Led by the award-winning bartender Iain McPherson, this prohibition style speakeasy fused with vintage barber shop offers some of the most innovative cocktails in town.
+Hidden under the guise of a vintage barber shop, Panda & Sons is one of the quirkiest places in the capital.
+This prohibition style speakeasy fused with vintage barber shop offers some of the most innovative cocktails in town.

 Copper Blossom

-Follow the floral stairs down from George Street to Copper Blossom, and you'll be greeted with dainty decor, mouthwatering food and an elegant cocktail menu with lots of tempting concoctions to choose from.
+Follow the floral stairs to Copper Blossom and you’ll be greeted with dainty décor, mouth-watering food and an elegant cocktail menu with lots of tempting concoctions to choose from.

-In the summer, you can sit in their outside area which offers glimpses of Edinburgh Castle, so you can enjoy a refreshing cocktail while taking in the marvellous view.
+Their outside area offers views of Edinburgh Castle, so you can enjoy a refreshing cocktail while taking in the marvellous view.

 Juniper

-Talking of bars with a view: Juniper on Princes Street also offers a fantasic vista of the city, taking in the mighty Scott Monument and beautiful Balmoral Hotel.
-Supping a cocktail while watching the Edinburgh shoppers go by is the perfect way to spend an afternoon in the capital.
+Talking of bars with a view: Juniper also offers a fantastic vista of the city, taking in the mighty Scott Monument and beautiful Balmoral Hotel.

-If you really want to try something really special, try one of their cocktails served with dry ice for a real Instagrammable treat.
-The 'Strawberries and Steam' sharing cocktail is particularly worth a try.
+If you want something really special, try one of their cocktails served with dry ice for a real photogenic treat.
+The ‘Strawberries and Steam’ sharing cocktail is particularly worth a try.

 The Cocktail Mafia

-With a cocktail menu consists of 37 cocktails, every spirit category is well and truly covered.
+With a menu consists of 37 cocktails, every spirit category is well and truly covered at The Cocktail Mafia.

-The bar consists of two rooms - the main room is a throwback to where the glamourous would meet in prohibition times, mixed with modern neon signs and stylish artwork.
-Within the Miami inspired back room (which is also available for private parties), you’ll find a tropical paradise consisting of cabana-style seating and palm trees to match the green & gold décor.
+The bar consists of two rooms – the main room is mixed with modern neon signs and stylish artwork.
+Within the Miami inspired back room (which is also available for private parties), you’ll find a tropical paradise consisting of cabana-style seating and palm trees to match the green and gold décor.

 Whighams Wine Cellar